Skip to main content

 This, my friends, is the essence of Tai Chi—and life itself.
 It's not simply about form or movement but about guiding the life force (Qi) that animates them.
 It’s about attuning yourself to nature's rhythm, shifting your focus with intention, and balancing the dynamic dance between active thought and silent observation.

-True movement goes beyond the body; the flow of energy moves through you, a seamless dance of mind, body, and spirit in perfect harmony.
+True movement goes beyond the body; energy flows through you, a seamless dance of mind, body, and spirit in perfect harmony.

 In this practice, you become the light that illuminates itself.